lebretou/Gesture-Nauts/README.md

 3. After running step 2, we get 2 csv file `keypoint.csv` and `keypoint_classifier_label.csv` where `keypoint.csv` is kind of feature map and `keypoint_classifier_label.csv` is the dataset labels.
 These 2 csv file can be found in the dataset folder after running step 2.
 And we need to make a copy and place the copy inside the `model/fine_tune_keypoint_classifier` folder.

-4. We run `keypoint_classification_EN.ipynb` file inside the `model/fine_tune_keypoint_classifier` folder to train our classifier adapter based on our dataset.
+4. We run `keypoint_classification.ipynb` file inside the `model/fine_tune_keypoint_classifier` folder to train our classifier adapter based on our dataset.
 This file trains our classifier and generate its corresponding checkpoints, which can be found in `model/keypoint_classifier/keypoint_classifier.tflite` file.

 5. Run `python app.py`, which serves as pipeline to use our trained model to detect gesture generation.